Huế: Climate

-Huế’s climate resembles that of central Vietnam, characterized as tropical monsoon, but because of the topography and altitude, several climatic types occur which can be the same as found in temperate latitudes (A Lưới and Bạch Mã).
+Huế’s climate mostly resembles the rest of central Vietnam, characterized as tropical monsoon, but because of the topography and altitude, several climatic types occur which can be the same as found in temperate latitudes (A Lưới and Bạch Mã).
 In the plains and hills, the average annual temperature is 25 °C (77 °F), while in the mountains it is lower, at around 21 °C (Statistical Yearbook 2004).

 The cool season extends from November to March, accompanied by northeasterly winds.
 January records the lowest average monthly temperature, 20 °C (68 °F), though temperatures in the plains can drop to 12 °C (54 °F).
 Relative humidity in this season is generally high, ranging from 85% to 95%.
 From April to September, the climate becomes warmer, with average monthly temperatures reaching 29 °C (84 °F) in July and extremes of up to 41 °C (106 °F).
 Despite high humidity in July, the relative humidity may occasionally decrease to around 50%.

 The annual precipitation in the city is 3200 mm, but there are important variations.
 Depending on the year, the annual average may be 2500 mm to 3500 mm in the plains and 3000 mm to 4500 mm in the mountains.
 In some years the rainfall may be much higher and reach more than 5000 mm in the mountains.
 The rainy season is from September to December—about 70% of the precipitation occurring in those months.
 Rainfall often occurs in short heavy bursts which can cause flooding and erosion, with serious social, economic and environmental consequences.
 The historic floods of November 1999 led to 600 deaths and affected 600,000 homes.